wkelongws/CarND-BehaviorCloning-Project/README.md

 * Test that the model successfully drives around track one without leaving the road
 * Summarize the results with a written report

+The video of a sample autonomous run can be found [here](https://youtu.be/1Ju_tzxLD6k).

 [//]: # (Image References)

 [image1]: ./bright_jitter.png "brightjitter"